 What's the deal with cross-play?

 There's also cross-progression.
-So, if you're logged into your Fortnite account on mobile playing and you later log into your console to play, everything you did on mobile later that day is carried over.
+So, if you're logged into your Fortnite account on mobile and you later log into your console to play there, everything you did on mobile later that day is carried over.

 Sounds great, how do I get it?